Rohit Sharma: Test matches

 He had a successful home series against England in 2021.
 Instrumental in his team's comeback after a defeat in the first Test at Chennai, he scored a century, one that The Guardian termed "deserves to be considered one of the greatest this century."
 He put on 167 runs with Ajinkya Rahane for the fourth wicket while making 161 runs in an innings that included 18 fours and two sixes.
 India went on to win the Test by 317 runs.
-He top-scored for his side in both innings of the low-scoring third Test in Ahmedabad with scores of 66 and 25 contributing to his team's win.
+He top-scored for his team in both innings of the low-scoring third Test in Ahmedabad with scores of 66 and 25 contributing to his team's win.
 Sharma finished the series aggregating 345 runs, the most for India, at an average of 58.
 He went on to score his first overseas Test century on 4 September 2021 with an innings of 127 against England at The Oval, also reaching the milestone of 3,000 runs in Test cricket.

 Later, he was appointed as the captain of India's Test team in February 2022, succeeding Virat Kohli, ahead of a two-match series against Sri Lanka.
 Sunil Gavaskar praised his leadership and Chetan Sharma, India's chairman of selectors, said: "We will groom future captains under him".

 He had a poor run of form with the bat in the 2024–25 season.
 His captaincy also came under criticism following the 0–3 home series defeat to New Zealand, India's first Test series loss at home in 12 years, and the 1–3 away loss to Australia that followed.
 In his eight final Tests, he managed to score just one half-century and averaged 10.93.
 On 7 May 2025, ahead of India's England tour, he announced his retirement from Test cricket.
-He finished his Test career having played 61 Tests and making 4,301 runs at 40.57.
+He finished his Test career having played 67 Tests and making 4,301 runs at 40.57.
 In the 24 Tests he captained, India won 12, losing nine and drawing 3.